-On the Deputy's reference to the Irish language, there is a lovely seanfhocal, with which the Ceann Comhairle will be familiar - ar scáth a chéile a mhaireann na daoine, which means that we live in each other's shadow.
-We are living in the shadow of the people who wemt before us.
+On the Deputy's reference to the Irish language, there is a lovely seanfhocal, with which the Ceann Comhairle will be familiar - ar scáth a chéile a mhaireann na daoine, which means that we live in one another's shadow.
+We are living in the shadow of the people who went before us.
 Tá dualgas don chéad ghlúin eile orainn.
 We have a responsibility to the next generation.
 Whether in respect of cultúr, teanga ná oidhreacht, we have that responsibility.
 In the evolving and fast-changing society in which we live, taking a step back and reflecting can be more important than ever.
-Táim dóchasach go mbeidh an comhrá fadúda an t-ábhar seo dearfach.
+Táim dóchasach go mbeidh an comhrá faoin ábhar seo dearfach.

 31. Deputy Joan Burton asked the Minister for Education and Skills the location and size of the site for a school (details supplied); when works will commence on the site; and if he will make a statement on the matter.
 [2755/19]